intlify/vue-i18n-extensions/README.md

 ### Pre-Translation with using `v-t` custom directive

-You can pre-translation i18n locale messsages of vue-i18n.
+You can pre-translation i18n locale messages of vue-i18n.

 > :warning: NOTE: Only the scope of global i18n locale messages can be pre-translated !!